kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+## Infrastructure Needed (Optional)
+VMs of cluster should support hot plug of compute resources for e2e tests.

+## Future Work

+* Support hot-unplug of node resources: Hot-Unplug of resource needs a pod-readmission, A separate KEP is planned to support this feature.